Choose good party music

 DJ Chatter

-As a general rule of thumb, after the formal introductions and the bridal dances have taken place, I introduce the DJ music, ad-lib a little and encourage guests onto the dance floor.
-Once the dance floor is busy and sustained, I naturally move into a mix set featuring both client and guests requests to keep the dance floor full.
-During this time the microphone is not used.
+Once the dance floor is full and sustained, I naturally transition into a mixing set featuring both customer and guests requests to keep the dance floor full.
+During this time the microphone is seldom used.

 Will Guests Know What Your Playing?